 Loan Officers Originate your Mortgage

-When you start the loan process, you’ll deal with a loan officer.
-He or she helps you choose the right loan program, and understand the rates and terms of the program you’re eligible for.
+You’ll deal with a loan officer when you start the loan process.
+He or she helps you choose the right loan program and understand the rates and terms of the program you’re eligible for.

-If you’re approved, you’ll move onto working with the loan process.
+If approved, you’ll move on to working with the loan process.